inato/effect-meetup-20240423/slides.md

 - All ports migrated in around a month thanks to team work
 - All runners migrated too so we could start writing Effect-only code without worrying about an fp-ts compatible version
 - Today we already have 80ish new full Effect use cases
+- We even completely removed the use of fp-ts option from our domain

 ---